matt-richardson/OctoPygmy/README.md

 A small Chrome extension for Octopus Deploy to provide some additional functions to the user interface.

+Get it from the Chrome web store
+[OctoPygmy Extension]

 ##### Currently working
  - Dashboard project collapser
  - [Environment collapser]